-We have two residential programs for adult men: The Commons is located in Manchester, New Hampshire, and our WestBridge South program is in Brooksville, Florida (approximately 45 minutes north of Tampa).
-We also offer community-based outpatient services for adult men and women in Manchester, New Hampshire, the Boston area of Massachusetts, and Brooksville, Florida.
-As a unique feature of WestBridge’s outpatient services in the Boston Area, our OnCOURSE Program offers support services specifically tailored to current and prospective college students.
+We have two residential programs for adult men: The Commons is located in Manchester, New Hampshire, and Coogler Hall is in Brooksville, Florida (approximately 45 minutes north of Tampa).
+We also offer community-based outpatient services in Manchester, New Hampshire, and Brooksville, Florida.

 How long have you been in existence?

-WestBridge supports a diverse range of individuals and families.
-Typically, our participants have been diagnosed or have symptoms of both a severe and persistent mental illness and a substance use disorder.
-Our participants are all over the age of 18 and can be male or female.
-The residential program participants are male only.
-In addition, we often work with individuals who are ambivalent about either or both their mental illness and substance use.
+WestBridge provides treatment for individuals and families who experience symptoms of both a severe and persistent mental illness and a substance use disorder.
+Our participants are men over the age of 18.
+In addition, we often work with individuals who are ambivalent about addressing either or both their mental illness and substance use.
 We use the model of meeting each person where they are at and individualizing the treatment around them, rather than having each person fit into the treatment.

 Do you take participants from anywhere in the country?